Main Application Templates

 MSBuild Project File Configuration

-The WebSharper compiler is included in the NuGet packages WebSharper.CSharp
+The WebSharper compiler is included in the NuGet packages WebSharper.CSharp and WebSharper.FSharp.

-The type of project is driven by the Project
+The type of project is driven by the Project value in a wsconfig.json file,

-.
+or the property WebSharperProject in the .csproj/.fsproj.
 Here are the possible values:

-: for Client-Server Applications.- Compiles JavaScript-annotated code;
+Site: for Client-Server Applications.- Compiles JavaScript-annotated code;

 - Extracts resources in the folders

-: for HTML Applications.- Compiles JavaScript-annotated code;
+Html: for HTML Applications.- Compiles JavaScript-annotated code;

 - Generates HTML files in

-and extracts resources in$(WebSharperHtmlDirectory)/Content/WebSharper
+$(WebSharperHtmlDirectory)and extracts resources in$(WebSharperHtmlDirectory)/Content/WebSharperand$(WebSharperHtmlDirectory)/Scripts/WebSharper.

-: for Single-Page Applications.- Compiles JavaScript-annotated code;
+Bundle: for Single-Page Applications.- Compiles JavaScript-annotated code;

 - Extracts and concatenates resources (js+css) into the folder

-: for Single-Page Applications without .NET compilation.- Same as
+BundleOnly: for Single-Page Applications without .NET compilation.- Same as

-but skips any other build steps not related to producing the js+css output for quick iterative development.
+Bundlebut skips any other build steps not related to producing the js+css output for quick iterative development.

 - Same as

-: for Libraries.- Compiles JavaScript-annotated code.
+Library: for Libraries.- Compiles JavaScript-annotated code.

-: For Extensions.- Compiles the classes defined using WIG into an assembly.
+InterfaceGenerator: For Extensions.- Compiles the classes defined using WIG into an assembly.

 The other compilation settings are fully documented here.